Carnot heat engine: Efficiency of real heat engines

 For a real heat engine, the total thermodynamic process is generally irreversible.
 The working fluid is brought back to its initial state after one cycle, and thus the change of entropy of the fluid system is 0, but the sum of the entropy changes in the hot and cold reservoir in this one cyclical process is greater than 0.

 The internal energy of the fluid is also a state variable, so its total change in one cycle is 0.
-So the total work done by the system W is equal to the net heat put into the system, the sum of $Q_\text{H}$ > 0 taken up and the waste heat $Q_\text{C}$ < 0 given off:
+So the total work done by the system W is equal to the net heat put into the system, the sum of Q_{H} > 0 taken up and the waste heat Q_{C} < 0 given off:

 For real engines, stages 1 and 3 of the Carnot cycle, in which heat is absorbed by the "working fluid" from the hot reservoir, and released by it to the cold reservoir, respectively, no longer remain ideally reversible, and there is a temperature differential between the temperature of the reservoir and the temperature of the fluid while heat exchange takes place.

-During heat transfer from the hot reservoir at $T_\text{H}$ to the fluid, the fluid would have a slightly lower temperature than $T_\text{H}$, and the process for the fluid may not necessarily remain isothermal.

-Let $\Delta S_\text{H}$ be the total entropy change of the fluid in the process of intake of heat.
+During heat transfer from the hot reservoir at T_{H} to the fluid, the fluid would have a slightly lower temperature than T_{H}, and the process for the fluid may not necessarily remain isothermal.
+Let ΔS_{H} be the total entropy change of the fluid in the process of intake of heat.

-where the temperature of the fluid T is always slightly lesser than $T_\text{H}$, in this process.
+where the temperature of the fluid T is always slightly lesser than T_{H}, in this process.